Department of Biological Sciences

 The university offers this bachelor of science degree in bioinformatics and computational biology with options for a concentration in biology, computer science and engineering, and mathematics.
 Please refer to the bioinformatics and computational biology program for further details.

 The combined bachelor of arts/master of science degree.
 To qualify for the combined degree, students must complete 30 credits of biology-related coursework and 38 credits of chemistry, physics, and mathematics in three years of undergraduate study.
 Then, following admission into the department's graduate program, students must complete an additional 38 credits of graduate coursework over two years.
-A combined BA/MS degree is awarded after only five years of study.
+A combined BA/MS degree is designed to be completed in just five years.
 (When the two degrees are completed separately, a BA degree normally takes four years and an MS degree normally takes two years.)

 The combined Bachelor of Science/Doctor of Dental Surgery degree.
 This program combines three years of undergraduate study in biological sciences and four years of graduate work in dentistry, and a combined BS/DDS degree is awarded after seven years.
 Application is made directly through the School of Dental Medicine.
-Further details concerning this program may be found at the School of Dental Medicine website: www.sdm.buffalo.edu.
+Further details concerning this program may be found at the School of Dental Medicine website.

 In addition to baccalaureate degrees, the Department of Biological Sciences offers a minor in biology, and a biotechnology minor that is designed for students majoring in chemical engineering.
 To qualify, students in the minor in biology degree program must complete a short list of prerequisites, required elective courses, achieving a total of 22 biology-related credits and 15 chemistry credits.
 For the more specialized biotechnology minor degree, a more tightly focused curriculum is specified for the 22 credit hours of biology-related coursework.